alexwlchan/alexwlchan.net/src/_drafts/meeting-my-younger-self.md

 But what about everything I'd saved before?

-Across various disks, I'd accumulated over 150,000 posts from old backup attempts -- preserved with more enthusiasm than organisation.
+Across various disks, I'd accumulated over 150,000 posts from Twitter, Tumblr, and other platforms -- snapshots preserved with more enthusiasm than organisation.
-I saved so much because it was easy, not because it was meaningful.
+These sites were so important to me that I kept trying to design better backups, hoping not to lost those memories.
-The data was chaotic, devoid of context, and impossible to search -- but it was *there*.
+The archives were chaotic, devoid of context, and impossible to search -- but they were *there*.

+After so many aborted attempts, my scrapbook finally feels sustainable.
-I wanted to consolidate these fragments into my new scrapbook, but importing everything wholesale would just reproduce the same problem.
+I wanted to bring my older fragments into it, but importing everything wholesale would just reproduce the same problem.
 I'd be polluting a clean space with a decade of disordered history.
 So instead of a bulk import, I chose to curate.